hydrargyrum/timecalc/README.md

 1 day, 12 hours
 ```

-* compute ratio of two durations:
+* compute the ratio of two durations:

 ```
 > 1 day / 1 minute
 1440.0
 ```

 * do all of the above at once: